magao-x/handbook/compute/remote_operation.rst

 ::

-   ubuntu@primary:~$ milkzmqClient -p 9000 localhost camwfs camwfs_dark &
+   ubuntu@magao-x-vm:~$ milkzmqClient -p 9000 localhost camwfs camwfs_dark &

 (We've used ``&`` at the end of the command to background the client, so just hit enter again to get a normal prompt back after its startup